department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/outreach-specialist-interviews/conversation-guide.md

 - How about those used least frequently?

-- Are some services more automated vs needing to be more hands-on?
+- Are there other services you offer other than the official list?

 - Does your Vet center offer recreational outings or other activities?

   - If so, how are are these offerings categorized?
 Do they fall under counseling or events or are they their own category?

+- How do groups get formed?

-- How will Vets find out about these services?
+- How will Vets find out about these services and activities?

 ### Events